Jackson Katz

 Jackson T. Katz (born May 7, 1960) is an American educator, filmmaker, and author.
-He has created a gender violence prevention and education program entitled 'Mentors in Violence Prevention', which is used by U.S. military and various sporting organizations.
+Katz's work centers on violence, media, masculinities, and media literacy.
+He has created a gender violence prevention and education program, "Mentors in Violence Prevention", which is used by the U.S. military and sports organizations.

-Katz's work centers on violence, media, and masculinities, with an added focus on media literacy.
 He has made several documentaries on the representation of men and women in media.

-Background
+Early life and education

 Katz is a former high school football player from Swampscott, Massachusetts.
 The first man to minor in women's studies at the University of Massachusetts-Amherst, Katz holds a master's degree from the Harvard Graduate School of Education, and a Ph.D. in cultural studies and education from UCLA, where he studied with Douglas Kellner.
-He has collaborated with Jean Kilbourne, Sut Jhally, and Byron Hurt.

 Work

 From 1988 to 1998, Katz oversaw Real Men, a grass-roots organization against sexism in Boston.